owlbarn/tutorial/book/algodiff/README.md

 `ff`, which computes the primal value; `df`, which computes the tangent value; and `dr`, which computes the adjoint value.
 The rest are mostly fixed.

-Based on this observation, we can utilise the first-class citizen in OCaml: module, to reduce a lot of copy and paste in code.
+Based on this observation, we can utilise the first-class citizen in OCaml, the "module", to reduce a lot of copy and paste in our code.
 We can start with two types of modules: unary and binary:

 ```ocaml env=algodiff_simple_impl_unified_00